flenniken/statictea/docs/regexes.md

 # Replacement

-Holds the regular expression and replacement for the replaceMany function.
+Holds the regular expression pattern and its replacement for the replaceMany function.

 ```nim
 Replacement = object